Singular-Genomics/G4X-helpers/docs/usage/index.md

     source .venv/bin/activate
     ```

-    Once activated, your shell prompt should change to include the environment name (`g4x_helpers` in this case):
+    Once activated, your shell prompt should change to include the environment name (`g4x_helpers` is the default):

     ```bash
     (g4x-helpers) $